 "Even though there are other running clubs closer to my home in Silver Spring I have decided to stay with CAR now that my successful MCM run for ACS is past.
 George and his training plan were a perfect match for me and I am excited for a great 2012 of racing and training with CAR and seeing the PR's continue.
 You can't underestimate the power of group support during a training program! "

-Note: Dan has been an energetic addition to Capital Area Runners, competing in his first marathon in 2011, finishing with a time of 3:30 and PRing at the 2011 Philadelphia Half Marathon in 1:31.
+Note: Dan has been an energetic addition to Capital Area Runners, competing in his first marathon in 2011, finishing with a time of 3:30.
+In 2012, he brought his marathon PR down to 3:11.

 "I had never run on a track or run regularly with a running group before joining the program.
 The program has added so much to my running.
 The track workouts have helped me work on becoming a faster runner and it's especially nice to look forward to training with the same familiar faces week after week.
 I've met several fellow runners through the program and the group is very fun and friendly.